yl2558/library-app/README.md

 Search based on title, author with **Auto Complete** feature.
 This [elasticsearch](https://github.com/elastic/elasticsearch) library maybe helpful.

 * #### Pagination or Infinity Scroll
 If we have tons of books to load, the performance of the UI may become bad.
-We can choose to use **pagination** or **infinity scroll** to load data partially.
-For the book cover images, we can bring in the **lazy loading** and only load the image within the viewport to get a better UI performance.
+We can choose to use **pagination** or **infinity scroll** to load data partially and get a better UI performance.

 * #### Login